California Residency for Tuition Purposes

 For the most up-to-date information on the requirements used for initial classification, visit the CSU Residency website: www.calstate.edu/sas/residency/

 To be classified a resident for tuition purposes, a student must show he/she has been a legal California resident for at least one year immediately prior to the Residence Determination Date, which are:

 - Spring semester: January 25

-To show your intent to remain in California, acceptable evidence includes, but is not limited to:
+If necessary, evidence may be requested to prove physical presence and intent to remain in California indefinitely.
+Acceptable evidence includes, but is not limited to:

 - A valid visa that allows you to establish residency, if not a US citizen